-Go with your gut: Research sheds light on how microbes can interact with drugsFebruary 15th, 2013 by Peter Reuell in Medical research /
+Go with your gut: Research sheds light on how microbes can interact with drugsFebruary 15, 2013 by Peter Reuell in Medicine & Health / Medical research

 Scientists are already working to develop treatments that can be tailored to an individual's genetics, but what about tailoring treatments based on the genetics of the trillions of microbes that live in a person's gut?

 The idea might not be as far-fetched as it sounds, said Peter Turnbaugh, a Bauer Fellow at Harvard's Faculty of Arts and Sciences (FAS) Center for Systems Biology.